ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The universe does not have an obligation to mean anything to us.
 Since the beginning of time, it was always us, who wanted to give meaning to everything.<br>

+- The most important things to consider when creating a universe from nothing are the initial conditions.
+Everything depends on it.<br>